-Automatic Volume Control is an excellent addition to Peak or Loudness Normalization of audio with too loud and too soft parts, peaks and clicks, including podcasts, interviews, and voice recordings.
-It is the feature which applies compression intelligently.
+Automatic Volume Control is an excellent addition to Peak or Loudness Normalization of audio, particularly for parts that are too loud or too soft, such as peaks and clicks, in podcasts, interviews, and voice recordings.
+Automatic Volume Control is the feature that applies compression intelligently.

-Some Automatic Gain Control (AGC) hardware devices can do a similar job, but since they have to perform in real time, they cannot do much, not mention that such devices are usually expensive.
-Automatic Volume Control can do better by performing multiple passes over the audio, generating a loudness map of where the volume changes.
+Some Automatic Gain Control (AGC) hardware devices can perform a similar function; however, since they must operate in real-time, their capabilities are limited.
+Furthermore, such devices are typically expensive.
+Automatic Volume Control can be improved by performing multiple passes over the audio, generating a loudness map that shows where the volume changes.

 Automatic Volume Control has an enormous power as it is simple to operate and can be done automatically without intervention.
-Just enable it in the Preferences / Effects, drop your interview or podcast almost of any format to the main window, and a few seconds later you get a new version which sounds just better.
+Simply enable it in the Preferences / Effects, drop your interview or podcast of almost any format into the main window, and a few seconds later, you'll have a new version that sounds significantly better.

-As an example below is the audio from a movie, passed through Peak Normalization filter and normalized to the highest possible level of 0 dBFS.
-The voices in the first part stay barely hearable, and the second part is way too loud, as the maximum Peak belongs to the section with the noisy shots.
+For example, the audio from a movie, passed through the Peak Normalization filter and normalized to the highest possible level of 0 dBFS, is shown below.
+The voices in the first part are barely hearable, and the second part is way too loud, as the maximum Peak belongs to the section with the noisy shots.

 Audio from a Movie